 Skip to main content

-CHEM1078: CORE CHEMISTRY 1
+CHEM1078: Core Chemistry 1

 Please ensure you check the module availability box for each module outline, as not all modules will run in each academic year.
 Each module description relates to the year indicated in the module availability box, and this may change from year to year, due to, for example: changing staff expertise, disciplinary developments, the requirements of external bodies and partners, and student feedback.
-Current modules are subject to change in light of the ongoing disruption caused by Covid-19.

 Type Open